 Pandemics can cause major disruption to travel and schooling.
 It is important in such events that

-S W takes advice from the government, Public Health England and the World Health Organisation.
+See World takes advice from the government, Public Health England and the World Health Organisation.
 AEGIS also provides guidance for members to follow.
 This is regularly updated as a situation develops.
 Usually, in a pandemic it is important to restrict movement so as not to spread the disease further.
 That means boarding school students would usually remain at school.
-In the event of a pandemic may not be able to offer homestay accommodation for your child as this could place students, homestay families and the wider community at risk.
-Swill work with you to find flights to home countries where required.
-See orld will work with schools to meet students’ needs during a pandemic.
+In the event of a pandemic See World may not be able to offer homestay accommodation for your child as this could place students, homestay families and the wider community at risk.
+See World will work with you to find flights to home countries where required.
+See World will work with schools to meet students’ needs during a pandemic.
 This could be by helping to support students to learn remotely as directed by the school.
-See orld will work with you and your child’s school to find suitable quarantine accommodation for students where required.
+See World will work with you and your child’s school to find suitable quarantine accommodation for students where required.

 Key policies download: